ZeeshanAli-0704/SystemDesignWithZeeshanAli/Load_Balancers/Load_Balancer.md

 - **Backend Deployment**: Decide whether your backend services are deployed globally or regionally.
 - **Protocol Requirements**: Identify the protocols your application uses (e.g., HTTP, TCP, UDP).

-## Load-Balancing for Internal Traffic
+## Load Balancing for Internal Traffic

 When designing a robust and scalable application, it's crucial to configure load balancing not only for traffic between external clients and the application but also for traffic between the internal tiers of the application stack.
 This ensures efficient and reliable communication within the system, preventing bottlenecks and ensuring smooth operations across different parts of the application.